-Showerheads, served by base building systems, a sample set constituting ten percent of the fixtures must be visually checked to verify that they are without water leaks.
+(C) For plumbing fixtures, such as faucets, toilets, and showerheads, served by base building systems, a sample set constituting ten percent of the fixtures must be visually checked to verify that they are without water leaks.
 If the entirety of the sample set is found to be without water leaks, then no further sampling is required for the purposes of the retrocommissioning report.
 If any portion of the sample set is found to be leaking, then all fixtures must be visually checked.
 All system water leaks identified must be repaired, and the condition must be noted on the retro-commissioning report.